-- Components of the filter tows, tipping papers, cigarette papers and monogram ink are commonly used in other products manufactured at the facility. - The new products would not be commercially marketed simultaneously with the original products if marketing orders are granted for the new products. - The new products are intended to compete with and eventually replace similar tobacco products currently manufactured at the facility. - No facility expansion or new construction is expected due to manufacturing the new products.
+- Components of the filter tows, tipping papers, and cigarette papers are commonly used in other commercially marketed cigarettes made at the manufacturing facility. - The new products would not be commercially marketed simultaneously with the original products if a marketing order is granted for the new products.. - No facility expansion is expected due to manufacturing the new products.